 Recycle

 Single-use cup?
-Take it Back!
+Can it be recycled?

 Research suggests over 388 million single-use cups are used in Scotland each year.
 At best, 4% of these cups are recycled.
 The rest end up as waste: in landfill, the incinerator or as litter.

-Recycling your single-use cup allows for the materials from which it's made to be recovered and reused, rather than wasted as litter or in landfill.
 However, there are many different kinds of single-use cup out there and a lot of confusion around how to dispose of them correctly.
 Currently, single-use cups are not suitable for standard recycling bins.
-Unless special recycling facilities are available, single-use cups are best put in landfill bins.
-If they are put in with paper or plastic recycling they will cause contamination, causing the recyclate to be discarded.
+If they are put in recycling bins for paper or plastic, they will cause contamination, which could then cause the recyclate to be discarded.
+Unless special recycling facilities are available, single-use cups are best put in general waste bins.

 Here is a quick overview of some single-use cup materials and how to best dispose of them so far: